osu-itis/Azure-AppService-GenerateTeams/SetExemptStatus/README.md

 ## Use

-- This function is automatically ran via a timer trigger and does not need to be manually called.
+- This function is triggered via API call
+  - Review the `sample.dat` file for an example body in a POST request